godotengine/godot-website/collections/_article/we-should-all-use-gltf-20-export-3d-assets-game-engines.md

 glTF 2.0 fully supports skeletons and morph targets, which can be parsed easily and unambiguously.

-It also supports PBR based materials using the Disney/Unreal format, which is what most engines and 3D modelling applications use nowadays, with albedo, metallic, roughness, normal, emission and ambient occlusion.
+It also supports PBR based materials using the Disney/Unreal format, which is what most engines and 3D modeling applications use nowadays, with albedo, metallic, roughness, normal, emission and ambient occlusion.
 It also handles two-sidedness and transparent materials, including alpha to coverage.

 Extensions for handling shader material graphs are in the work.